-Justification for the incidence assumptions is provided in Section 4.6.6.
+Justification for the incidence assumptions is provided in Section 4.4.6.

 We also show power calculations allowing for lower levels of HIV-1 incidence or higher levels of dropout.
-In particular, we show power calculations assuming 1.65% annual HIV-1 incidence in the control group, which would account for lower than expected incidence rates due to increased PrEP usage.
+In particular, we show power calculations assuming 4% annual HIV-1 incidence in the control group, which would account for lower than expected incidence rates due to increased PrEP usage.
 Similarly, power calculations based on 15% annual dropout incidence are also considered.

-4.6.2 Power curves and operating characteristics of the design (Primary objective 2)
+4.4.2 Power curves and operating characteristics of the design (Primary objective 2)

-Required sample sizes to achieve 90% power to reject H0: $PE \le 0\%$ in favor of H1: PE > 0% for different values of PE are determined based on 1-sided 0.025 level Wald tests as described above.
+Required sample sizes to achieve 90% power to reject H0: PE \leq 0% in favor of H1: PE > 0% for different values of PE are determined based on 1-sided 0.025 level Wald tests as described above.
 The power calculations are repeated for a range of sample sizes to determine the required sample size to achieve 90% power as reported in Figure 4-1.
-These power calculations are conducted using the open source R package seqDesign developed by the protocol statisticians [114], which computes power based on simulating many thousands of efficacy trials, applying the sequential monitoring procedures to each trial, and computing power as the fraction of the trials where the 1-sided 0.025-level Wald test rejects the null hypothesis.
+These power calculations are conducted using the open source R package seqDesign developed by the protocol statisticians [117], which computes power based on simulating many thousands of efficacy trials, applying the sequential monitoring procedures to each trial, and computing power as the fraction of the trials where the 1-sided 0.025-level Wald test rejects the null hypothesis.
 The calculations are based on a large number of simulated efficacy trials.

 Figure 4-1 shows the sample size per group in the three treatment groups required to have 90% power to reject H0: $PE \le 0\%$ in favor of H1: PE > 0% for different values of PE = PE10 = PE30.
-The results show that about N = 2300 total participants are needed to achieve 90% power to detect PE = 60%; the sample size N = 2700 total participants (900 per arm) is selected to build in a provision of robustness to the control group annual incidence being lower than 3.0%.
-In particular, the lowest control group annual HIV-1 incidence to retain power of at least 90% to detect PE = 60% is 2.3%.
+The results show that between N = 1200 and N = 1300 total participants are needed to achieve 90% power to detect PE = 60%; the sample size N = 1500 total participants (500 per arm) is selected to build in a provision of robustness to the control group annual incidence being lower than 5.5%.

-Figure 4-1 Total sample size for 90% power to reject H0: $PE \le 0\%$ in favor of H1: PE > 0% in a 1:1:1 allocation design with 80 weeks of follow-up for HIV-1 infection for each trial participant
+Figure 4-1 Total sample size for 90% power to reject H0: PE ≤ 0% in favor of H1: PE > 0% in a 1:1:1 allocation design with 80 weeks of follow-up for HIV-1 infection for each trial participant